boochtek/checklists/Interview-Questions.md

 General
 -------

-* What interests you about CenturyLink?
+* What interests you about this position?
 * Do you see yourself as a success?
 * Have you ever been fired?
 * What aspects of your current job are you most passionate about?
 * How do you currently affect the bottom line at your company?
 * When you think of an ideal work environment, what do people do that make up that culture?
-* Where do you see IT in 3 years?
+* Where do you see the IT industry in 3 years?
 * How would you describe your ideal boss?
 * What did you like least about your last manager?
 * How would you describe your ideal work environment?